ibadetazemi/SQL-Project/cleaning_data.md

 Data cleaning steps:

-• Remove irrelevant, redundant, or duplicate data:
+1) Remove irrelevant, redundant, or duplicate data:

 SELECT * FROM customers WHERE country = 'Canada' SELECT DISTINCT * FROM customers

-• Clean “structural” issues:
+2) Clean “structural” issues:

 SELECT id, name, email, year, country,
 IF(state IN ('Not Applicable', 'N/A'), NULL, state) AS state_clean
 FROM customers

-• Type conversion:
+3)Type conversion:

 SELECT CAST(birth_date AS DATE) AS birthdate FROM customers

-• Clean missing data:
+4) Clean missing data:

 SELECT * FROM customers WHERE year IS NOT NULL